Another Code: Two Memories

-released as Trace Memory in North America, is a point-and-click adventure game developed by Cing and published by Nintendo for the Nintendo DS portable video game console.
-A sequel, Another Code: R – A Journey into Lost Memories, was released for the Wii.
+known as Trace Memory in North America, is a 2005 point-and-click adventure game developed by Cing and published by Nintendo for the Nintendo DS.
+The game was first released in Japan on February 24, 2005, with releases in Europe, Australia, and North America, following later the same year.

 Players take on the role of Ashley Mizuki Robbins, a 13-year-old girl, as she searches for her father on the fictional Blood Edward Island.
-Gameplay revolves around solving puzzles, and is controlled using the DS touchscreen or D-pad.
+Gameplay revolves using the DS touchscreen or D-pad to solve puzzles.

-Another Code received average critical response.
-Though praised for its implementation of the DS controls, its story and hand drawn artwork, many criticized the game's short length, unoriginal puzzles, and gearing toward a teenage audience.
+Another Code received "mixed or average" critic reviews, according to review aggregation website Metacritic.
+Though praised for its implementation of the DS controls, its story, and hand-drawn artwork, many criticized the game's short length, unoriginal puzzles, and gearing towards a younger audience.
+A sequel, Another Code: R – A Journey into Lost Memories, was released for the Wii in 2009 in Japan and Europe.
+A remake of the game and its sequel were released for the Nintendo Switch as part of Another Code: Recollection on January 19, 2024.

 Gameplay

-Assuming control of Ashley Robbins, players navigate through 3D environments and attempt to solve puzzles.
-During movement, the touchscreen displays an aerial view of Ashley and her surroundings.
+Players navigate through 3D environments and attempt to solve puzzles as protagonist Ashley Mizuki Robbins.
+During movement, the DS's touchscreen displays an aerial view of Ashley and her surroundings.
 The player can move Ashley using a point and click system, dragging the stylus across the screen, or using the D-pad.
 The top screen shows pre-rendered images of the player's current location.
 To solve puzzles encountered in the game, the player must use the touchscreen, or other DS capabilities, such as the DS microphone.

 A device in the game called the DAS (renamed DTS in the North American release) allows the player to save and load, read messages in the form of DAS data cards, and examine photographs.
 The photographs come from the player's in-game camera which can take up to 36 photographs at a time.
 An inventory list is also available to store items for later use.
-The player will sometimes encounter non-player characters in the game; to initiate dialog with them, the player must tap the talk icon.
+The player will sometimes encounter non-player characters in the game.
+To initiate dialog with them, the player must tap the talk icon.